 Since 2015, Unilever scientists have been partnering with experts at the US Environmental Protection Agency on collaborative research, to develop ground-breaking scientific approaches to better assess the safety of chemicals found in some consumer products, without using animal data.

-We also work closely with researchers in the EU RISK-HUNT3R programme, which is driving changes in safety science away from animal testing.
+We also partner with European researchers in the Animal-Free Safety Assessment of Chemicals (ASPIS) cluster, which is driving changes in safety science away from animal testing.
 Our scientists regularly participate in discussions with regulators and scientists in China to increase the use of non-animal approaches to safety.

 Building confidence with consumers

-Our long-term investment in non-animal safety science has enabled some of our brands to be certified by People for the Ethical Treatment of Animals (PETA) as ‘PETA-approved’, including Dove, TRESemmé, Simple, Sunsilk and Zendium.
-We now have over 25 brands which comply with the criteria set out in PETA’s Global Beauty Without Bunnies Programme.
+Our long-term investment in non-animal safety science has enabled some of our biggest brands to be certified by People for the Ethical Treatment of Animals (PETA) as ‘PETA-approved’, including Dove, Axe, TRESemmé, and Sunsilk.
+These brands comply with the criteria set out in PETA’s Global Beauty Without Bunnies Programme.

 Building a case to ban all animal testing

-We don’t agree with regulations that demand animal testing on existing ingredients with a long history of safe use and manufacture and so we championed the recent successful European Citizens Initiative #SaveCrueltyFreeCosmetics.
-We actively support the commitment by the European Commission to implement a roadmap to accelerate the full replacement of animal testing in managing the safety of chemicals in the European Union through our involvement in the European Partnership for Alternative Approaches to Animal Testing (EPAA).
+We don’t agree with regulations that demand animal testing on existing ingredients with a long history of safe use and manufacture and so we championed the successful European Citizens Initiative #SaveCrueltyFreeCosmetics.
+We actively support the commitment by the European Commission to implement a European roadmap to phase out animal testing for Chemical Safety Assessment (PDF 1.4 MB) through our involvement in the European Partnership for Alternative Approaches to Animal Testing (EPAA).

 The next generation of scientists

-We are committed to ending animal testing globally and so are our people - See some of our scientists talking about the non-animal approaches we are developing to use for making safety decisions in this video.
+We are committed to ending animal testing globally and so are our people – see some of our scientists talking about the non-animal approaches we are developing to use for making safety decisions.

 External links